oversys/PyPass/README.md

 *DO NOT TAMPER WITH THE CODE UNLESS YOU HAVE A BACKUP OF THE `database.json` & `info.json` FILES!*

 #### You may encounter bugs while using this program.
 Feel free to open issues and/or submit pull requests.
-~~I plan on adding a TUI (terminal user interface) to this program in the future.~~ Idea scrapped due to operating system compatibility issues.

 ## Features
   #### Minimal Dependencies